BarakMeyouhas/my-taskflow/AZURE_DEPLOYMENT_FIX.md

 ### 4. **If Issues Persist**
 - Check Azure Web App Configuration in Azure Portal
 - Ensure Node.js 20.x is selected as runtime
-- Verify startup command is set to `node startup.js`
+- Verify startup command is set to `npm start`

 ## Expected Behavior